mdp/sjcl_rb/README.md

 A Ruby gem to interop with SJCL in AES-CCM mode.

-Defaults to 256 bit AES in CCM mode with 10_000 iteration PBKDF2
+Defaults to 256 bit AES in CCM mode with 100_000 iterations PBKDF2

 ### Install